 Mindfulness-based cognitive therapy (MBCT) is a form of therapy that takes features from both mindfulness techniques and cognitive therapy.

-The ultimate aim is to let negative moods, sensations and thoughts drift in without having to battle against them, by staying in touch with the present moment.
-The purpose is to learn how to concentrate on each moment without judgement and recognise that holding on to negative feelings is unhelpful.
+The purpose is to learn how to concentrate on each moment without judgment, and recognise that holding on to negative feelings is unhelpful.

 Therapy sessions may consist of practise exercises and setting assignments to do outside sessions.
 Mindfulness-based cognitive therapy takes work, and it can be challenging.
 Clients will need to be committed and willing to do home assignments.